AP US History Practice Test: Period 6 (1865–1898)

 “...we got at Carlisle on Thursday and when we got here I did not like the place but since I have being here two or three days I have got used to the place and I like it very well but when we got I felt very home sick and be sure and send my bow and some spike arrows.
 And we go to church every Sunday.
 And I have a blue suit to where (sic) and there was one Shyenne (sic) boy shot himself with a pistol... the boys have a nice green lawn in which play Kicking a football."

-Which of the following statements best describes the status of Native American tribes in the late 19th century?
+Which of the following statements most accurately describes the status of Native American tribes in the late 19th century?

 A